 And don’t forget that you can grill up your sides, too!
 Here are some tips and ideas for grilling your favorite fruits and vegetables.

 - Wash fresh produce in a clean and sanitized sink.

 - Scrub the surface of firm produce using a designated brush and remove any damaged or bruised areas.

 - Cut or slice produce into large chunks so they don’t fall through the grates.
 As these items cook, water will evaporate, and they will shrink, so you could also use a grill basket or soaked skewers or wrap in foil to keep them from falling through.

 - Dip or drizzle vegetables in oil to add flavor and prevent them from sticking to the grill grates, grill basket or foil.

 - In addition, season vegetables with spices and herbs or marinate to enhance flavor.

 - Grill fruit over indirect heat at a lower temperature to prevent the natural sugars from burning.

-While grilling for your menu every so often during the summer is great, why stop there?
+While grilling for your senior living or nursing home menu during the summer is great, why stop there?
 Consider making the grill available for residents and their families to make special meals.
 Just make sure everyone keeps the above tips in mind to ensure safe events for all!